- Studies in Fiscal Federalism and State–local Finance series

 Chapter 8: Uganda: Managing More Effective Decentralization

-Ehtisham Ahmad, Giorgio Brosio and Maria Gonzalez* 1 INTRODUCTION The complex interplay between political economy and fiscal decentralization is clearly seen in the case of Uganda, which has engaged in an ambitious decentralization reform over the last 15 years.
+8. Uganda: managing more effective decentralization Ehtisham Ahmad, Giorgio Brosio and Maria Gonzalez* 1 INTRODUCTION The complex interplay between political economy and fiscal decentralization is clearly seen in the case of Uganda, which has engaged in an ambitious decentralization reform over the last 15 years.
 Partly designed as an element of the political agreement following the civil war, the process quickly became enmeshed with the country’s overarching povertyreduction strategy, and as a mechanism to improve service delivery, as advocated by bilateral and some multilateral donors.
 The program devolved responsibility for a large number of key public services to the local level, including primary education and health services, and with only few exceptions—such as security and defense.
 In 1994, as the major legislative initiatives were being formulated and expenditure functions delegated, the central government employees working in the local governments officially became local employees, and hence accountable to them.
 Subsequently, the size of the central government was reassessed in light of the shift of many functions from the center to the local authorities.
 While the staff were transferred from central to local control, the center retained important financing controls, as well as an ability to determine and require spending at the local level, resulting in unfunded mandates, as discussed further below.
 However, the devolution of functions was not paralleled by improved revenue generation capacity, nor by the ability to make significant resource allocation decisions at the local level.
-It is in this light that available assessments of service delivery in key social sectors have brought, at...
+It is in this light that available assessments of service delivery in...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.